aguai/charnet/README.md

 # charnet - characters network

-This project perform complex network studies using characters's encounters as links of some books.
+This project performs complex network studies using characters's encounters as links of some books.

 ## Directories content